MetePolat825/MetePolat825/README.md

 <h1 align="center">Hi 👋, I'm Mete</h1>
-<h3 align="center">Software Engineer currently doing an internship with Reneural Technologies using C# and Virtual Reality and preparing to start my MSc in Computer Science at the University of Bristol.
+<h3 align="center">Software Engineer at Reneural Technologies using C# and Virtual Reality and preparing to start my MSc in Computer Science at the University of Bristol.
 Interested in summer internships for this summer and graduate roles for 2026.</h3>

 📍 **London, UK**
 📧 **Email:** [mete825@gmail.com](mailto:mete825@gmail.com)